 2. Now work according to the description given in the border pattern for the first row that you knit from the outside of the piece inwards, until 1 st before the end of the border stitches.
 Then knit the last border stitch together with the first body stitch.

 3. Turn the work.
-To keep the connection as flat as possible, slip the stitch just worked purl-wise with the yarn in front to the right hand needle.
-Than move the yarn to the back of the work and work the next row of the border pattern.
+To keep the connection as flat as possible, slip the stitch just worked purl-wise with the yarn in front of the right-hand needle.
+Then move the yarn to the back of the work and work the next row of the border pattern.
 This row is knit outwards from the body.

 On the right side of the work it will look something like this: